Azure/azure-kusto-microhack1/README.md

 🕵🏻 Hint 1: Observe that new columns like `NumOfTagsCalculated`, `Shock`, `Temp` are extracted from the telemetry payload and do not exist on the `LogisticsTelemetry` table.

-🕵🏻 Hint 2: `NumOfTagsCalculated` is simply the total tag count.
+🕵🏻 Hint 2: `NumOfTagsCalculated` is the total tag count minus the lost tags.

 🤔 Do you know why the default column type is _dynamic_ when we attempt to access a nested JSON element, and how we parse it to type: _real_?